lgardaire/Karger-Algorithm/README.md

 - **source** : contains the source code of the algorithms

 ## Requirements
-### This project needs at least Python 3.6.5
+### ⚠ This project needs at least Python 3.6.5 ⚠
-####This project requires the python libraries matplotlib and networkx that are used to display graphs and charts
+#### ⚠ This project requires the python libraries matplotlib and networkx that are used to display graphs and charts ⚠

 To install networkx and matplotlib the fastest way is to use pip